 Scottish writer James Kelman’s Booker Prize-winning novel is a story of the Scottish working class, a dark and political tale of struggle and survival.

-The definition of a cult classic, Irvine Welsh’s Trainspotting, is one of the most well-known Scottish books.
-Following the turbulent lives of a group of boys who both do terrible things and experience terrible things, Trainspotting is a masterpiece of authentic writing and paints a tragic portrait of its characters’ lives.
+The definition of a cult classic, Irvine Welsh’s Trainspotting, is one of the most well-known and revered Scottish novels.
+Following the turbulent lives of a group of lads who both do terrible things and experience terrible things, Trainspotting is a masterpiece of authentic writing and paints a tragic portrait of its characters’ lives.

 Written entirely in Scottish dialect, this groundbreaking novel inspired the 1996 cult film of the same name, starring Ewan MacGregor and directed by Danny Boyle.